ion2088/firedust-slack/README.md

 ```

 ### 3. Create an assistant
-Create an AI assistant using [firedust](https://github.com/ion2088/firedust) and note down the API key.
-[Example](https://github.com/ion2088/firedust/tree/master/examples).
+Use [firedust](https://github.com/ion2088/firedust) to create an AI assistant and note the API key.
+See [this example](https://github.com/ion2088/firedust/blob/master/examples/assistant/quickstart.py).

 ### 4. Create a Slack App
-Create a new Slack app and note down the signing secret and bot token.
-[Example](https://api.slack.com/apps?new_app).
+Create a new Slack app and note the signing secret and bot token.
+Get [started here](https://api.slack.com/apps?new_app).

 ### 5. Environment Variables
-Set up the following environment variables:
+Configure the following environment variables:
 - `FIREDUST_API_KEY`: Your Firedust API key.
-- `ASSISTANT_NAME`: Name of the AI assistant created with Firedust.
+- `ASSISTANT_NAME`: The name of your AI assistant.
-- `SLACK_SIGNING_SECRET`: Signing secret for your Slack app.
+- `SLACK_SIGNING_SECRET`: Your Slack app's signing secret.
-- `SLACK_BOT_TOKEN`: Bot token for your Slack app.
+- `SLACK_BOT_TOKEN`: Your Slack app's bot token.

 ### 6. Run the App
 ```sh